Ivan1931/Ivan1931.github.io/_posts/blogs/2016-12-02-function-cellular-automatons.md

 title: Functional cellular automatons
 layout: default
 permalink: /functional-cellular-automatons/
+categories: blogs
+description: In this post I describe a project where I created a monadic cellular automaton library in haskell.
+I'll showcase why the library is viable and how to use it to make a cellular automaton.
 ---
 # Intro
 In this post I'm going to show you how to specify a monad for creating cellular automatons on 2D grid.